ophub/amlogic-s9xxx-openwrt/README.md

 - `openwrt_n1_v*.img`: For Phicomm-N1(S905d).
 - `openwrt_octopus_v*.img` For Octopus-Planet(S912).

-## Install to EMMC partition and upgrade instructions
+## Install to EMMC partition and update instructions

 Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the S9xxx-Boxs.
 Common for `Phicomm-n1` and `s9xxx-Boxes`.